Writer, Memoirist, Reminiscence Arts Facilitator

 When I was the littlest carny kid with Colbert's Fiesta, I was a pro at calling people in to play my mom's balloon dart and my dad's spot game.
 Today I'm a New York-based writer who has successfully pitched hundreds of story ideas to editors.
 My writing has appeared in such consumer magazines as Art & Antiques, Islands, Ms., and Travel + Leisure; art publications including Art New England, New Art Examiner, and Raw Vision; amusement industry trade publications Amusement Business and IAAPA Funworld; and custom magazines produced by Pace Communications and Haymarket Publishing.
 Excerpts from my carnival memoir have been published in Boston Review, Provincetown Arts, Shocked & Amazed, and Yankee.

-My specialties include travel, the arts, and quirky subjects that evoke the razzle-dazzle of the midway.
-To read an archived feature on Coney Island's sideshow, Nathan's hot-dog eating contest, the Great Houdini and more, click on the Publications link above.
-You'll find cover stories and archived features on art and attractions, historic preservation, architecture, and unusual travel destinations.
+My specialties include entertainment, the arts, and quirky subjects that evoke the razzle-dazzle of the midway.
+To read an archived feature about growing up as a carny kid, Coney Island's sideshow, Nathan's hot-dog eating contest, the Great Houdini and more, click on the Publications link above.
+You'll find cover stories and archived memoirs and features on circus and sideshow, art and attractions, historic preservation, and unusual travel destinations.

 I’ve worked as a literary scout in New York for the Japanese publisher Shueisha and translated One Thousand and One-Second Stories (Issen ichibyo monogatari) by the Japanese Dadaist Inagaki Taruho.
 The Ten-Woman Bicycle, a children's book, was excerpted in Ms. and published by presses in England, Holland and Sweden.
 My work has been translated into seven languages.